 Mayesville in Sumter County, South Carolina — The American South (South Atlantic)

 Location.
-33° 58.885′ N, 80° 12.557′ W. Marker is in Mayesville, South Carolina, in Sumter County.
-Marker is at the intersection of Florence Highway (U.S. 76) and South Lafayette Street (South Carolina Highway 154), on the left when traveling east on Florence Highway.
+33° 59.214′ N, 80° 12.483′ W. Marker is in Mayesville, South Carolina, in Sumter County.
+Marker is on South Main Street East near Liberty Street, on the left.
 Touch for map.
 Marker is in this post office area: Mayesville SC 29104, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Birthplace of Mary McLeod Bethune (approx. 0.4 miles away); Beulah School (approx. 2.9 miles away); Rev. John Leighton Wilson, D.D. (approx. 4.6 miles away); Salem (Black River) Presbyterian Church (approx. Concord Presbyterian Church (approx. 5.4 miles away); Bethel United Methodist Church (approx. 5.6 miles away); Goodwill Presbyterian Church, U.S.A. (approx. 6.1 miles away); " Ebenezer " (approx. 6.1 miles away).